-(a) A towing carrier may not perform a nonconsensual tow of a motor vehicle, other than an abandoned motor vehicle, from private property unless:

-- (I) notice of the applicable parking limitations, regulations, restrictions, and prohibitions was provided to the motor vehicle operator at the time the motor vehicle entered the private property and parked; and - (II) notice that any motor vehicle parked in violation of the applicable parking limitations, regulations, restrictions, and prohibitions is subject to tow at the motor vehicle owner's expense was provided to the motor vehicle operator at the time the motor vehicle entered the private property and parked.
-The towing carrier must retain evidence that such notice was provided for three years from the date of completion of the tow and provide it to the Commission or an enforcement official upon request. - (b) Abandoned motor vehicles.
-A towing carrier may not perform a nonconsensual tow of an abandoned motor vehicle from private property unless the motor vehicle was left unattended for a period of 24 hours or more and is presumed to be abandoned pursuant to § 42-4-2102(1), C.R.S. - (c) The notice required in paragraph (a) is presumed to be met through signage if: - (I) a permanent sign is conspicuously posted visibly at each point of entrance to the private property; and - (II) if the private property is not provided for residential parking and has more than ten freestanding lampposts on the property, a number of signs equal to the number of lampposts must be posted.
-Such signs must be posted on each lamppost or posted upright in conspicuous locations which are evenly distributed. - (d) All signs posted to provide the notice required in paragraph (a) shall comply with any applicable municipal ordinance.
-To the extent consistent with applicable municipal ordinance, signs shall also, at a minimum: - (I) be no less than one square foot in size; - (II) have lettering not less than one inch in height; - (III) have lettering that contrasts sharply in color with the background on which the letters are placed; - (IV) state "Authorized Parking Only"; - (V) include the name and telephone number of the towing carrier authorized to perform tows from the private property; - (VI) be printed in English; - (VII) at the entrance to the private property, face outward toward the street and be visible prior to and upon entering the private property; - (VIII) inside the private property, face outward toward the parking area;

-- (IX) not be obstructed or placed in such a manner that prevents visibility; and - (X) not be placed higher than ten feet or lower than three feet from the surface closest to the sign's placement.
+- (a) A towing carrier may not perform a nonconsensual tow of a motor vehicle, other than an abandoned motor vehicle, from private property unless: - notice of the applicable parking limitations, regulations, restrictions, and prohibitions was provided to the motor vehicle operator at the time the motor vehicle entered the private property and parked; and - (II) notice that any motor vehicle parked in violation of the applicable parking limitations, regulations, restrictions, and prohibitions is subject to tow at the motor-vehicle owner's expense was provided to the motor vehicle operator at the time the motor vehicle entered the private property and parked.
+The towing carrier must retain evidence that such notice was provided for three years from the date of completion of the tow and provide it to the Commission or an enforcement official upon request.

+- (b) Abandoned motor vehicles.
+A towing carrier may not perform a nonconsensual tow of an abandoned motor vehicle from private property unless the motor vehicle was left unattended for a period of 24 hours or more and is presumed to be abandoned pursuant to § 42-4-2102(1), C.R.S. - (c) The notice required in paragraph (a) is presumed to be met through signage if a permanent sign is conspicuously posted visibly at each point of entrance to the private property.÷ - (I) a permanent sign is conspicuously posted visibly at each point of entrance to the private property; and - (II) if the private property is not provided for residential parking and has more than ten freestanding lampposts on the property, a number of signs equal to the number of lampposts must be posted.
+Such signs must be posted on each lamppost or posted upright in conspicuous locations which are evenly distributed. - (d) A towing carrier that enters into a tow agreement with a property owner to nonconsensually tow motor vehicles shall post signage at the applicable private property from where the tows will originate.
+The signs shallAll signs posted to provide the notice required in paragraph (a) shall comply with any applicable municipal ordinance.
+To the extent consistent with applicable municipal ordinance, signs shall also, at a minimum: - (I) be no less than one square foot in size; - (II) have lettering not less than one inch in height; - (III) have lettering that contrasts sharply in color with the background on which the letters are placed; - (IV) state "Authorized Parking Only", or a similar statement of parking limitations or restrictions; - (V) include the name and telephone number of the towing carrier authorized to perform tows from the private property; - (VI) be printed in English; - (VII) at the entrance to the private property, face outward toward the street and be visible prior to and upon entering the private property; - (VIII) inside the private property, face outward toward the parking area; - (IX) not be obstructed or placed in such a manner that prevents visibility; and - (X) not be placed higher than eightten feet or lower than three feet from the ground surface closest to the sign's placement.